-I’m no expert in blogging by any means, there are plenty of websites out there that have great information on how to blog.
-Go check out Blogging Basics 101, Blog Genie, ProBlogger and others for advice from the experts.
+Starting a blog can be fun, connect you to other bloggers, allow you to express yourself on your own site and on your own terms and can even generate money.
+There are plenty of websites out there that have great information on how to blog.
+Go check out Blogging Basics 101, HubSpot, ProBlogger and others for advice from the experts.

-1. Be you.
+- Be yourself.
 Don’t try to fit into a mold of how “bloggers should be”.
 Talk about what you want to talk about.
 Be real, be you.

-3. Make friends: find some blogging communities that are filled with people in your niche.
-Some healthy living/fitness blogger places to start are Fitfluential, Healthy Living Blogs or Mamavation.
-Most of these communities have a Facebook presence, go find it.
+- Make friends: find some blogging communities that are filled with people in your niche.
+You will soon find all kinds of like minded bloggers and you can read their stories, share their sites and connect in your similarities.
+Most of these communities have a other social media presence,so you can stay in touch in several ways.
 Read other blogs and leave comments.
 Many bloggers end their posts with some questions, just hop in and answer.

-5. Don’t apologize for talking too much or too little.
+- Don’t apologize for talking too much or too little.
 If you haven’t blogged in two weeks, that’s fine.
 If you write 1000 words a day that’s fine too.
 Back to #1 – be you.
 Blog when you have something to say.
-When you don’t have anything you feel like talking about, check in with #3 above and spend your time visiting other blogs and making new friends.
-But, please – if you haven’t blogged in 3 weeks or 3 months, don’t start out your next post with “I’m sorry I’ve been such a bad blogger”.
+When you don’t have anything you feel like talking about, just spend your time visiting other blogs and making new friends.
+Following others will get them to follow you and reading someone’s blog may inspire you to write in yours today.

 I hope these tips are helpful to you new bloggers out there and maybe experienced bloggers learned something too.
-Do you have any helpful advice to add to the list? (see there’s a question – see #3 above – jump in and answer, now’s your chance)
+Do you have any helpful advice to add to the list?
+Please comment below.